 There are no age limitations to the ThermiVa treatment, and every case will be evaluated individually, however under 18 we do usually require parental consent.

 I have HPV and abnormal cells.
 Can I still get the ThermiVa treatment?

-You should discuss treatment options for HPV, but there is no reason why you cannot get the ThermiVa treatments.
-High-risk HPV should be treated first.
-A normal Pap smear is ideal.
+You should discuss treatment options for HPV, but there is no reason why you cannot get the ThermiVa treatments after treating HPV.
+High-risk HPV should be absolutely treated first.
+A normal Pap smear is required to undertake treatment.
 Read more about who can and can’t get vaginal rejuvenation treatments.